boazbk/crypto/lec_19_quantum.md

 # Quantum computing and cryptography I

->_"I think I can safely say that nobody understands quantum mechanics."_ , Richard Feynman, 1965
+>_"I think I can safely say that nobody understands quantum mechanics."
+Richard Feynman, 1965

->_"The only difference between a probabilistic classical world and the equations of the quantum world is that somehow or other it appears as if the probabilities would have to go negative "_, Richard Feynman, 1982
+>_"The only difference between a probabilistic classical world and the equations of the quantum world is that somehow or other it appears as if the probabilities would have to go negative," Richard Feynman, 1982

 There were two schools of natural philosophy in ancient Greece.
 _Aristotle_ believed that objects have an _essence_ that explains their behavior, and a theory of the natural world has to refer to the _reasons_ (or "final cause" to use Aristotle's language) as to why they exhibit certain phenomena.